The bulk of my open source work in recent years has been on .NET MAUI and Xamarin.Forms. But I've accumulated a few side projects over the years, too.

 A few years back I found I needed a simple way to get upload files from a Windows CI server to Dropbox; this spawned a little command-line utility called PneumaticTube.

 I'm a big fan of Getting Things Done (GTD) by David Allen.
 After years of keeping my next actions and projects in Outlook, I moved to the simpler Todo.txt format.
 I loved the idea of the todo.sh script for easily working with the Todo.txt format from the command line, but I'm mostly a Windows guy.
 Rather than install Cygwin, I created a version of the command line interface in Powershell; I still use this daily.
 I also created a version for Windows Phone (RIP) that I maintained until that platform died.
 Both projects parse the text files using a .NET library I created.

 I've worked on a couple of projects which use HipChat for collaboration, and I wanted a helpful chatbot to handle some tasks.
 So I contributed to XmppBot-for-HipChat and wrote several plugins to extend it.

 I also created a library to make converting between units of measurement easier, especially when dealing with different systems and inconsistent names and abbreviations.

-You can also find my contributions to other open source projects via my accounts on GitHub and CodePlex.
+You can find my contributions to other open source projects at GitHub.

 In 2011 I gave a talk at the BSUG - Reactive Extensions and Remote Automation with Windows Phone 7.
 Materials from the talk can be found here.